Application Extended: Still Accepting Applications

 The Doctor of Physical Therapy (DPT) for Practicing Physical Therapists, led by Program Director Dr. Wen Ling, prepares licensed PTs to take their knowledge base to the next level.
 The degree’s course of study is flexible, with full-time and part-time options open to physical therapists licensed in the US and foreign countries.
-If you have any questions about our degree, please feel free to contact Alex Cook at email@example.com.Request Info
+If you have any questions about our degree, please feel free to contact Dr. Wen Ling at firstname.lastname@example.org.Request Info

 Official Degree Title